Helpful Tips for Families Living with DTDS

 3. Keep a Health Journal

-Track symptoms, medications, therapies, doctor visits, and changes in your child’s behavior or abilities.
-This can help you notice patterns and share important updates with your care team.
+Tracking symptoms, medications, therapies, doctor visits, and changes in your child’s behavior or abilities can be incredibly valuable.
+Over time, patterns may emerge that help inform treatment decisions and improve communication with your care team.

 4. Prepare for Appointments